 Book your tour

-Please note we recommend booking tickets for tours at Townend.
-You can book for today up until 8am.
-Every Thursday time slots will be available for the next 14 days.
+Daily at 3pm.
+Please book your place in advance.
+Every Thursday time slots will be released for the next 14 days.

-To find out more about the tales of Townend, book onto one of the themed guided tours.
-Lasting approximately 45 minutes, the tours offer exclusive access in a small group and a chance to delve deeper into Townend's fascinating history.
+To find out more about the tales of Townend, book onto one of our daily guided tours starting at 3pm.
+Led by one of the volunteers and lasting approximately 45 minutes, the tours offer exclusive access in a small group and a chance to delve deeper into Townend's fascinating history.
+There is focus on food on a Thursday and the collection in the library on a Friday.

 Please note that although the food isn't to be eaten, we do have real food on display containing nuts and flour.